Find the best autism diet specifically for your child, used as an effective treatment for autism, including the anti-candida diet.

 • Poor memory, brain fog, or poor cognitive function

-This diet for autism may be done in combination with the gluten casein free diet, which is actually not very complicated since many foods with gluten and casein promote yeast overgrowth.
-Essentially on this diet you want to eliminate foods that contain yeast, stimulate the growth of yeast or contain other forms of mold and fungus.
+This autism diet plan may be done in combination with going gluten and casein free, which is actually not very complicated since many foods with gluten and casein promote yeast overgrowth.
+Essentially you want to eliminate foods that contain yeast, stimulate the growth of yeast or contain other forms of mold and fungus.
 Some of these include:

 • Breads, bagels, pizza dough and pastas